ActiveCampaign/app-wordpress/readme.txt

 * Added button to TinyMCE toolbar to more easily choose and embed the form shortcode into the post body.

 = 5.5 =
-* Added site and event tracking.
+* Default form behavior is now "sync."
+Added site tracking.
 Lots of minor UI updates as well.
 This coincided with WordPress version 3.9 release.

 == Upgrade Notice ==